scalacenter/course-management-tools/docs/workflows.md

 - "checkpoint" what we already have on the CMT master repository by committing it.
 This doesn't hurt and if needed this can be undone easily.
-After a number of smaller changes were successfully committed to the CMT main repo, these commits can be squashed to reduce the clutter.
+After a number of smaller changes were successfully committed to the CMT main repo, these commits can be squashed as desired.
 - run the tests on all exercises.
 As the tooling is oblivious to the build tool and the testing tools used in the exercises, there's no pre-baked solution to automate this process.
 Imagine that a CMT project uses Maven as build tool.